How to Conduct Customer Experience Analytics [+ Best Tools]

 Customer experience analytics (also known as CX analytics) stands for gathering all the data about customer engagement across your product to find and eliminate product friction and customer experience gaps to ultimately boost your product growth.

-It includes the data collected from metrics such as customer satisfaction score, NPS score, Customer Retention rate, Customer Effort Score, and Customer Lifetime Value.
+It includes the data collected from metrics such as customer satisfaction score, net promoter score, etc. and customer behavioral data.

 What are the benefits of customer experience analytics?